International School of Düsseldorf | IB School in Germany

 CO-TEACHING

-In the grade 5 learning community, students and teachers work collaboratively in a flexible learning environment.
-Through collaborative planning, instruction, and assessment, all teachers facilitate the learning of all students.
-This model of learning continues to produce unforeseen success for students, teachers, and parents.
+In the Grade 5 learning community, students and teachers work together in a flexible environment.
+Through joint planning, instruction, and assessment, all teachers support the learning of every student.
+This collaborative approach consistently leads to success for students, teachers, and parents alike.

 POSITIVE DISCIPLINE